 This scenario comes flooding back to me each time I hear of a child in the eight to ten age range committing suicide, the most recent being a ten-year-old in the state of Utah.

 The enemy, friends, is relentless in his pursuit…and he’s always looking to attack.
 The apostle Peter describes him (1 Peter 5:8) as a roaring lion [one enraged with hunger], roaming about, seeking someone to devour, which is why we must be on our guard (rooted in God’s Word), and why we have to make sure that our kids are on guard, too.
-There is all kinds of evil in this world that will affect them—from the bullying many will face in their youth, to the rejection that could touch them as they grow older—which is why their little “loins must be girded,” as Paul commands us to gird ours, in Ephesians 6:14 (KJV).
+There are all kinds of evil in this world that will affect them—from the bullying many will face in their youth, to the rejection that could touch them as they grow older—which is why their little “loins must be girded,” as Paul commands us to gird ours, in Ephesians 6:14 (KJV).
 How is this done for a child?
 This is done by, firstly, teaching them the truth of their Creator, followed closely by telling them of the love He has for them, displayed through the sending of His Son.
 Next, educate them on the importance of serving God and Him only, and drill into them that prayer is the key in this life and the mainline to the throne of God.

 It is imperative that children know what God says about them and His purpose for their young lives, and to be reminded daily of these truths.